emonnaja/streamo-project/README.md

 3. This website is written by [@emonnaja](https://github.com/emonnaja) himself without the help of anyone, maybe you will find some bugs when accessing it.
 4. This website is deployed on [Vercel](https://vercel.com/) and other service with Hobby version tier, maybe sometimes you cannot accessing this web because demand exceeds the bandwidth provided.
 5. Starting from March 22, 2025 STREAMO source code is closed.
+6. You can only watch the content and cannot download it, I highly recommend visiting other websites if you want to download videos.

+# Last Updates
+Updated changes on April 16, 2025
+Version 1.1.1
+1. All video has been encrypted.
+2. Change navbar ui.
+3. Solving some error on some API source response.